Malta

 Why should you become a Maltese citizen?

-What is Maltese citizenship by investment, and why is it a hot topic lately?
+What is Malta citizenship by investment and why has it become such a popular topic recently?

 01

-Maltese citizenship by investment refers to Malta’s initiative that allowed investors to obtain citizenship in exchange for a significant economic contribution.
-It gained global attention as one of the few direct “golden passport” programs in the European Union, offering the benefits of an EU passport to high-net-worth individuals.
-Over the years, it became a hot topic due to its strict due diligence standards and the prestige of Maltese citizenship.
-In 2025, it drew even more discussion because the program was reformed following pressure from the EU, making people curious about the new rules and opportunities.
+Malta citizenship by investment refers to Malta's initiative that allowed investors to obtain citizenship in return for a significant economic contribution.
+It drew global attention as one of the few direct "golden passport" routes in the EU, offering high-net-worth individuals the advantages of an EU passport.
+Over the years, it became a major point of discussion because of its strict due diligence standards and the prestige associated with Maltese citizenship.
+In 2025, reforms made under pressure from the EU created even more debate, as people became curious about the new rules and opportunities.

-Essentially, this concept turned traditional naturalization on its head by linking citizenship to investment and fast-tracking the process for qualified applicants.
-Many investors talked about it because it promised broad travel freedom, EU residency rights, and a Mediterranean base in a relatively short time frame.
-However, recent developments – including legal challenges and regulatory changes – have made the topic even more prominent.
-Understanding what Maltese investment citizenship was, and how it’s evolving now, is key for anyone looking into second citizenship options.
+In essence, this concept completely changed the traditional path to citizenship by linking it to investment and accelerating the process for qualified applicants.
+Many investors preferred this route because it promised broad travel freedom, EU residence rights, and a base in the Mediterranean within a relatively short period.
+However, recent developments, including legal challenges and regulatory changes, pushed the topic even further into the spotlight.
+Understanding what Malta investment citizenship was and how it has now evolved is essential for anyone considering a second citizenship option.

-Which 2025 law or decision changed Malta’s citizenship by investment program?
+Which law or decision changed Malta's citizenship by investment program in 2025?

 02

-In 2025, a major turning point came from the European Union’s Court of Justice and Malta’s own legal reforms.
-In April 2025, the EU Court of Justice ruled that Malta’s “golden passport” scheme lacked a requirement for genuine ties to the country, effectively judging it incompatible with EU principles.
-This decision pushed Malta to overhaul its approach.
-By July 2025, the Maltese government passed amendments to the Citizenship Act (Act XXI of 2025) that formally ended the old citizenship-by-investment program.
+In 2025, a major turning point came from the Court of Justice of the European Union and Malta's own legal reforms.
+In April 2025, the EU court ruled that Malta's "golden passport" scheme lacked a requirement for genuine links with the country and was therefore incompatible with EU principles.
+That decision pushed Malta to fundamentally reshape its approach.
+By July 2025, the Maltese government adopted amendments to the Citizenship Act (Act No. XXI of 2025), formally ending the former citizenship by investment program.

-These legal changes introduced a new concept called “citizenship by merit,” focusing on exceptional services or contributions to the nation instead of a straightforward financial transaction.
-The responsibility for reviewing such applications remains with Community Malta Agency under the Ministry responsible for citizenship.
-In short, 2025’s legal decisions transformed Malta’s investor citizenship landscape from a donation-based model to a merit-based naturalization route.
-Anyone considering Malta now needs to understand this new framework and that the previous investment scheme has been discontinued for new applicants.
+These legal changes introduced a new concept called "citizenship by merit", which focuses on exceptional services or contributions to the country rather than a direct financial transaction.
+Responsibility for reviewing such applications remains with Community Malta Agency under the Ministry responsible for citizenship.
+In short, the legal decisions of 2025 transformed Malta's investor citizenship landscape from a donation-based model into a merit-based naturalization route.
+Anyone considering Malta now needs to understand this new framework and the fact that the previous investment program has been stopped for new applicants.

-Was Malta basically “selling passports,” or was it a legitimate process?
+Was Malta basically "selling passports" or was this a legitimate process?

 03

-Malta’s citizenship by investment was a legal naturalization process, not a simple over-the-counter sale of passports.
-While it did require a substantial financial contribution, every applicant had to go through a rigorous vetting procedure and meet all program criteria before being granted citizenship.
-The system was designed within Malta’s laws and included background checks, residency requirements, and an oath of allegiance, so it wasn’t an automatic exchange of money for citizenship.
+Malta's citizenship by investment program was a legal naturalization process, not a simple passport sale over the counter.
+Although it required a substantial financial contribution, every applicant had to pass a rigorous review process and meet all program criteria before citizenship could be granted.
+The system was designed within the framework of Maltese law and included background investigations, residence requirements, and an oath of allegiance, meaning there was never an automatic cash-for-citizenship exchange.

-The phrase “selling passports” became popular among critics, but it overlooks the compliance and national interest evaluations built into the process.
+The phrase "selling passports" became popular among critics, but it overlooks the compliance checks and national interest assessments built into the process.
 Authorities in Malta emphasized attracting reputable investors who could contribute positively to the country.
-Each application involved detailed due diligence – covering everything from criminal record checks to source of funds – to ensure that new citizens meet Malta’s standards.
-In practice, only those who passed all these legal checks and fulfilled the investment conditions would be naturalized, which underscores that it remained a bona fide (and fairly demanding) citizenship process.
+Each application involved detailed due diligence covering everything from criminal record checks to the source of funds, to ensure new citizens met Malta's standards.
+In practice, only people who passed all of these legal checks and fulfilled the investment conditions were naturalized, which underlines that the process remained a genuine, and quite demanding, citizenship procedure.

-Can I still obtain Maltese citizenship through investment in 2026, and what is the current pathway?
+Can I obtain Malta citizenship by investment in 2026 and what is the current route?

 04

-As of 2026, the traditional citizenship-by-investment route in Malta is no longer open in its original form.
-The program that allowed direct investment for citizenship was officially suspended and replaced in 2025.
-The current pathway that exists is a **Citizenship by Merit** route, which means candidates must demonstrate exceptional services, achievements, or contributions to Malta (for example, in fields like science, sports, arts, or business) rather than just invest money.
-This merit-based process still involves a thorough application and is handled case-by-case, targeting individuals who bring significant value to the country.
+As of 2026, the traditional route to Malta citizenship by investment is no longer open in its original form.
+The program that allowed citizenship through direct investment was officially suspended and replaced in 2025.
+The route currently available is **Citizenship by Merit**, which means applicants must demonstrate exceptional services, achievements, or contributions to Malta in fields such as science, sports, arts, or business, rather than simply making a payment.
+This merit-based process still involves a comprehensive application and is handled on a discretionary basis, targeting individuals who bring substantial value to the country.

-In practical terms, that means there isn’t a straightforward “pay and get a passport” option in Malta right now.
-Instead, prospective applicants either need to qualify under the new exceptional contribution criteria or consider a residency route.
-Many high-net-worth individuals are pivoting to Malta’s residency-by-investment program (the MPRP) as an alternative.
-That program grants permanent residence and a foothold in Malta, which can eventually lead to citizenship through the standard naturalization process over time.
-The key point is that anyone aiming for Maltese citizenship post-2025 should be prepared for a longer-term commitment or to meet very specific merit-based criteria, rather than expecting an immediate investment shortcut.
+In practical terms, this means there is no simple "pay and get a passport" option in Malta today.
+Instead, potential applicants must either qualify under the new exceptional contribution criteria or consider a residence route.
+Many high-net-worth individuals now look instead at Malta's residence by investment program, the MPRP.
+This program offers permanent residence and a foothold in Malta, which may eventually lead to citizenship through the standard naturalization process over time.
+The key point is that anyone aiming for Malta citizenship after 2025 must be prepared for a longer-term commitment or to meet very specific merit-based criteria instead of expecting an immediate investment shortcut.

-What is Malta’s residency by investment program, and does it lead to citizenship?
+What is Malta's residence by investment program and does it lead to citizenship?

 05

-Malta offers a **Permanent Residency by Investment** scheme known as the MPRP (Malta Permanent Residence Programme).
-This is not a citizenship program, but it allows non-EU investors to obtain permanent resident status in Malta through a combination of financial contributions and investment in property.
-Applicants are required to make a government contribution, invest in or rent Maltese real estate for a specified period, and donate to a local philanthropic cause.
-They also must pass strict due diligence checks and show they have sufficient financial resources.
+Malta offers a **Permanent Residence by Investment** scheme known as the MPRP (Malta Permanent Residence Programme).
+This is not a citizenship program, but it allows non-EU investors to obtain permanent resident status in Malta through a combination of financial contributions and real estate investment.
+Applicants are required to pay a government contribution, invest in or rent Maltese real estate for a specified period, and make a donation to a local charitable organization.
+They must also pass strict due diligence checks and show they have sufficient financial resources.

-Successful participants in the MPRP receive the right to live indefinitely in Malta and travel visa-free within the Schengen Area.
-However, **permanent residency itself does not grant citizenship** or an EU passport.
-It does provide a pathway to eventually apply for naturalization as a citizen, but that is a separate process subject to Malta’s standard requirements (such as several years of residence, language proficiency, and good conduct).
-In summary, the residency by investment program is a valuable option for establishing a base in Malta and enjoying many of its benefits, and while it can put you on a track to citizenship, it isn’t an automatic or guaranteed citizenship route on its own.
+Successful MPRP participants gain the right to live in Malta indefinitely and travel visa-free within the Schengen Area.
+However, **permanent residence itself does not grant** citizenship or an EU passport.
+It provides a path to later apply for citizenship through naturalization, but that is a separate process subject to Malta's standard requirements, such as several years of residence, language ability, and good character.
+In summary, the residence by investment program is a valuable option for establishing a base in Malta and enjoying many of its advantages, and while it can place you on a path toward citizenship, it is not an automatic or guaranteed citizenship route on its own.

-What are the minimum investment amounts required, and where do those numbers come from?
+What are the required minimum investment amounts and where do these figures come from?

 06

-What types of investments qualified for Maltese citizenship under the program?
+What types of investment qualify for Malta citizenship under the program?

 07

-Malta’s citizenship by investment framework was very structured in terms of what counted as a “qualifying investment.”
-Unlike some countries where you can choose various business or fund options, Malta required a specific set of contributions.
-The main components were: a **government contribution** (the large non-refundable payment to Malta’s national fund), a **real estate investment** (either purchasing an approved-value property or renting long-term), and a **donation** to a local non-governmental organization.
-All three components were mandatory parts of the program – simply putting money in one area was not enough.
+Malta's citizenship by investment framework had a very structured system defining what counted as a "qualifying investment".
+Unlike some countries where you can choose between various business or fund options, Malta required a specific sequence of contributions.
+The main components were a **government contribution** to Malta's national fund, a **real estate investment** through the purchase or long-term lease of a property at an approved value, and a **donation** to a local civil society organization.
+All three of these components were mandatory parts of the program.
+It was not enough to place money into only one area.

-To break it down, the contribution was the cornerstone showing your economic commitment to Malta.
-The real estate part ensured you had a tangible presence or stake in the country (which helped demonstrate a genuine link, like a home address in Malta).
-The €10,000 donation was relatively small in comparison, but it directed funds to Maltese philanthropic or cultural causes.
-Notably, investing in private business or buying government bonds was not an option under the post-2020 rules (earlier versions of the program had a bond investment, but it was removed in later revisions).
-In summary, the “investment” was actually a package of set contributions and expenses defined by law, rather than a free-form investment in any project of your choosing.
+To expand on that, the contribution represented the cornerstone of your economic commitment to Malta.
+The real estate element ensured that you had a tangible presence or stake in the country, helping you form a real link to Malta through a home address, for example.
+The €10,000 donation was relatively small by comparison, but it directed funds toward Malta's charitable or cultural purposes.
+Notably, establishing a private business or buying government bonds was not an option under the post-2020 rules, although an earlier version of the program had included a bond investment that was later removed.
+In summary, "investment" in this context meant a legally defined package of contributions and expenditures, rather than a free-form investment into any project of your choosing.

-Will buying property in Malta be enough on its own to get citizenship?
+Will buying property in Malta alone be enough to obtain citizenship?

 08

-No, purchasing property by itself was not sufficient to obtain Maltese citizenship.
-While the program did include a real estate requirement (buying or renting a qualifying property), this was just one part of the overall criteria.
-Some people assume that if they invest in an expensive house or apartment in Malta, they will automatically qualify for citizenship, but that’s not the case.
-Under the investment citizenship scheme, you needed to fulfill **all** the requirements – the national fund contribution, the property investment (or rental), the donation, residency duration, and all due diligence checks.
+No, buying property alone was not enough to obtain Maltese citizenship.
+Although the program included a real estate requirement, purchasing or renting a qualifying property, this was only one part of the broader criteria.
+Some people assume that if they invest in an expensive home or apartment in Malta, they will automatically become eligible for citizenship, but that was never the case.
+Under the investment citizenship scheme, you had to meet **all** requirements, including the national fund contribution, the property investment or lease, the donation, the residence period, and all due diligence checks.

-Think of the property purchase as one pillar of a multi-pillar structure.
-Its main purpose was to ensure you have a lasting connection to Malta (and that you contribute to the local economy, for instance through real estate).
-If someone just buys a property without going through the official process, they can enjoy the property and even get a residence permit in some cases, but that alone doesn’t lead to citizenship.
-For citizenship, it had to be part of the sanctioned program and combined with the other obligations.
-In practice, serious applicants often treated the property investment as a strategic choice – selecting something that not only meets the price threshold but also suits their family’s needs or investment goals – within the framework of the citizenship application.
+Think of the property purchase as one pillar in a multi-pillar structure.
+Its main purpose was to ensure that you established a lasting link to Malta and contributed to the local economy through real estate.
+If someone merely bought property without going through the official process, they could enjoy the property and in some cases even obtain residence, but this alone would not lead to citizenship.
+For citizenship, it had to form part of the approved program and be combined with the other obligations.
+In practice, serious applicants usually treated the property investment as a strategic choice and selected a property that not only met the price threshold within the citizenship application framework, but also suited their family's needs or investment goals.

-Did I need to live in Malta or hold residency before applying for citizenship by investment?
+Did I need to live in or reside in Malta before applying for citizenship by investment?

 09

 Yes.
-A key feature of Malta’s program was the residency requirement before citizenship.
-An applicant first had to obtain a Maltese residence card and maintain resident status for a period of time *before* they could be granted citizenship.
-In the expedited route, this minimum was 12 months of residency; in the standard route, it was 36 months.
-This didn’t necessarily mean you had to live in Malta full-time for all those months, but you did need to establish official residence and spend some time in the country.
-The idea was to ensure applicants developed a connection with Malta rather than just acquiring a passport remotely.
+One of the most important features of Malta's program was the requirement for residence before citizenship.
+In order for an applicant to become eligible for citizenship, they first had to obtain a Maltese residence card and maintain residence status for a specified period.
+Under the accelerated route, that minimum period was 12 months, while under the standard route it was 36 months.
+This did not necessarily mean that you had to live in Malta full-time for all of those months, but it did require you to establish official residence and spend some time in the country.
+The basic idea was to ensure that applicants developed a link with Malta rather than obtaining a passport remotely.

-Even now, under the new merit-based system, having legal residency in Malta is a prerequisite to apply.
-In practice, smart investors plan for at least a minimal physical presence – for example, visits to Malta to activate their residence, open local bank accounts, or integrate into the community.
-Showing some genuine ties (like a local address, club memberships, or participation in Maltese business or cultural life) can strengthen an application.
-The bottom line is that Malta never offered an instant citizenship with zero presence; a period of formal residency was always part of the equation, and maintaining that residency in good standing is still important for anyone on the path to Maltese citizenship.
+Even now, under the new merit-based system, holding legal residence in Malta remains a prerequisite for application.
+In practice, smart investors plan at least some minimum physical presence, for example by visiting Malta to activate their residence permits, open local bank accounts, or integrate into the community.
+Demonstrating some genuine links, such as a local address, club memberships, or involvement in Malta's business or cultural life, can strengthen the application.
+In summary, Malta never offered instant citizenship with zero physical presence.
+A formal residence period was always part of the equation, and maintaining that residence properly is still very important for anyone pursuing Maltese citizenship.

 What kind of due diligence and security checks should an investor expect?